rainepretorius/olarm-ha-integration/info.md

 ### Alarm Control Panel
 There is an alarm control panel for each area enabled on your alarm panel.
 This allows you to set the state of each area individually.
 If you have a nemtek electric fence, the integration is currently coded to enable arming and disarming of the electric fence.
+The integration can trigger your armed response radio if it is triggered via a PGM.
+Please rename the pgm in the Olarm App to Radio Alarm.

 ### Buttons
 There are buttons to refresh the data from the Olarm API, activate the PGM's, and activate Utility keys.
 The following is how it is set up: